 Where: Level 4, The LOHAS, 1 Lohas Park Road, Tseung Kwan O, New Territories, Hong Kong

 How much: Children: 6 to 23 months — $100/hour, 2 to 12 years — $180 per hour, Adults — $50

 Play Areas And Restaurant Combos

-We love a good old board game and Jolly Thinkers is just the fix.
-This super cool board game café has over 350 games for you and the family to enjoy, you can even choose to buy one the kids love best and bring the fun home!
+This super cool board game café has over 350 games for you and the family to enjoy.
+You can even choose to buy one the kids love best and bring the fun home!
 The café charges per hour, which means you can play as many as you want and then pay for extra time.
 We like Match the Penguins – a colour coordination game that develops your kids’ reflexes in no time.

 Contact: 3107 1160 (Mong Kok); 2527 2882 (Wan Chai); [email protected], www.jollythinkers.com

 Origami Cafe is an innovative space designed to go back to the basics by immersing you and your child in educational play and creative workshops!
 Located at the Kai Tak Cruise Terminal, the former site of Hong Kong’s International Airport, this cafe serves up delicious Asian-fusion cuisine and features a variety of toys and sets in a beautifully crafted play zone.